cacophony-wj/LeS/README.md

 ### System Specs

+This portion is under review, but my best estimate as to what you need is as follows:

 - CPU: >= 7th gen Intel processor OR >= AMD Ryzen 3000 series processor
-- GPU: >= 1060, you need at least 6GB of VRAM
+- GPU: >= 1060, you need at least 4GB of VRAM
-- RAM: >= DDR4 with at least 16GBs
+- RAM: >= DDR4 with at least 12GBs

-Everything should be installed on an SSD that has at least 150GB of space available. **You won't be able to play the modlist with 4GB of VRAM**.
+Everything should be installed on an SSD that has at least 150GB of space available.

 # Installation